Naveen-S/Vim/README.md

    cut     |   delete d
    copy    |   yank   y
    paste   |   put    p

+   undo : u
+   Redo : ctrl + R

    Same pattern + motion works here as well.

          3yy - copy 3 lines.

    #### Registers

+        Registers are storage locations.

+   Types of registers:

+        *   Unnamed registers   : ""
+        *   Numbered registers  : "0 "1 ....
+"9
+        *   named registers     : "a "b .... "z

+    Notes about Numbered registers:

+        * "0    : stores the last yanked data.
+        * "1    : stores the last deleted data.
+        * ""    : stores the data of last operation

+    Notes about named registers

+        * "a    : stores the data in register named a.
+        * "A    : Append to the data which is already present in a register.

+    To know the content of register

+            :reg